MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-overview.md

 # Welcome to Microsoft Teams

 ## Get started
 Whether you're a small business or a giant enterprise, the best place to start with Teams is our our [Quick start guide](get-started-with-teams-quick-start.md).
 It walks you through a small-scale Teams rollout, which is all you need if you're a small business.
-If you're a large enterprise, it lets you pilot Teams with a small group of early adopters so you can learn about Teams and start planning your org-wide deployment.
+If you're a large enterprise, use [Quick start](get-started-with-teams-quick-start.md) to pilot Teams with a small group of early adopters so you can learn about Teams and start planning your org-wide deployment.

 Teams consists of 4 workloads, which you can roll out as your organization is ready.
 We've created [guided paths to deploying Teams](get-started-with-teams-resources-for-org-wide-rollout.md) - pick your organization's profile, and we'll walk you through a successful Teams rollout.
 - [Chat, teams, & channels](teams-channels-overview.md)